DamianStanger/hapiAPI-seed/README.md

 ### Via node command line options (node arguments will trump env variables)
 `node src/app.js http.public.port=8888 logging.levels=warn,error,fatal`

+## API design
+The api follows the design as advocated by in the http://jsonapi.org/ spec following a HATEOS style.
+The root of the site returns an index page with links to all the other resources avaliable.

 ## Docs
 API documentation can be found in the blueprint file `hapiseed-blueprint.apib` and can be found online at [http://hapiseed.apiary.io]